JohnGrime/PiOpenCV/README.md

 1. See comment regarding Pi swapfile size: https://linuxize.com/post/how-to-install-opencv-on-raspberry-pi/
 2. See configure output regarding adding "${BUILD_DIR}/python_loader" to $PYTHONPATH for development

-Most time consuming stage is building the OpenCV library (~40 mins on RPi 4).
+The most time consuming stage is building the OpenCV library (~40 mins on RPi 4).